trimble-oss/website-modus.trimble.com/content/community/_index.md

 ### Design System Product Manager

-The design system product manager is closely coordinated with the UX Board who serves as an advisor to the Modus design system and approves the backlog, processes and governing functions.
+The design system product manager coordinates with the with the Modus Advisory Committee that helps with design system governance, prioritization, and funding support.
 The product manager is responsible for

 - curating and maintaining the content,
-- prioritizing features,
-- grooming the backlog,
+- prioritizing features and the backlog,
 - establishing processes and governance,
 - coordinating between users and contributors.